 “Politics is no exception, and, by its very nature, would tend to attract more of the pathological “dominator types” than other fields.
 That is only logical, and we began to realize that it was not only logical, it was horrifyingly accurate; horrifying because pathology among people in power can have disastrous effects on all of the people under the control of such pathological individuals.”―

 You don’t need to be an Anarchist to realise that we live under unprecedented levels of surveillance, legislative control and financial penalties imposed upon us by those we routinely term ‘authorities’.
 Drive down a bus lane at the wrong time or park a few inches over a yellow line and you will be sent a hefty fine regardless of whether you made a mistake or caused any harm or inconvenience to anyone.
 Gone are the days when we might be able to appeal to a Police Constable’s or city employee’s individual sense of fairness and interpretation of the spirit of the law.
 Now, Police ‘Officers’ are trained to adhere to policy, claiming they have ‘no discretion’ over how they enforce the letter of the law.

 As established forms of authority gain power with less accountability, there is less and less tolerance from the establishment of our human nature’s tendency to make humane or intuitive decisions or honest mistakes; no longer are we permitted to speak freely, outside of the ever-narrowing confines of ‘political correctness’; and no longer are we justified in using what used to be referred to as ‘common sense’.
 Alas, common sense is now no longer common at all.
-Indeed, as a symptom of the deliberate erosion of our inner intuitive sense of morality and self-determination with a corresponding increase in conformity, common sense appears to be all but extinct in many people today.
+Indeed, as a symptom of the deliberate erosion of our inner intuitive sense of morality and self-determination with a corresponding increase in conformity (see above video), common sense appears to be all but extinct in many people today.

 And, to paraphrase Nietzsche, ‘Common sense is dead.
 And it is ‘we’ who have killed it.’